 Table 2-1 lists various database tools you can use to perform common database administration tasks.
 Oracle recommends you use tools listed in the "Preferred Database Tool" column of the table.
-After choosing a tool to perform a task, go to Table 2-2, "Starting Database Tools from the Start Menu", on page 2-5 for instructions on how to start the tool.
+After choosing a tool to perform a task, go to Table 2-2, on page 2-5 for instructions on how to start the tool.